codysharma/SpacemanGame/README.md

 X Download gif of image to make the rocket have movement.

 Future potential items:
+-Making moblie friendly
-At the beginning of a round, select the option to enter a word or phrase with spaces.
+-At the beginning of a round, select the option to enter a word or phrase with spaces.
-Save timed results and display session history.
+-Save timed results and display session history.
-Parse timed results by difficulty/char length to make the data more comparable.
+-Parse timed results by difficulty/char length to make the data more comparable.
-Pull a spellcheck API.
+-Pull a spellcheck API.
 Tried to find one, but found ones geared towards prose rather than single words.